SingingData/Industrial-Audio-Classification/README.md

-# IndustrialAudio
+# Industrial Audio

-Models to classify audio samples from mechanized or industrial setting
+Models and methods to classify audio samples from mechanized or industrial setting